What Is Thai Peanut Sauce?

 Instructions

-- Perfect the Consistency: As the homemade sauce warms and ingredients meld together, assess its thickness.
-If your authentic Thai peanut sauce seems too thick, gradually add up to 1/4 cup of water, stirring well after each addition until you achieve the ideal silky texture.
+- Simmer to Develop Flavors: As the sauce warms and the ingredients meld together, assess the consistency.
+The sauce will thicken as it simmers.
+If it seems too thick, gradually add up to a quarter cup of water, stirring well after each addition until you achieve the right silky texture.
+Stir continuously and keep the heat at a gentle simmer, not a boil.
+Boiling breaks coconut milk.
+A simmer holds it together.
+Simmer for five to ten minutes until the flavors have harmonized.

 Video